Art-Sells/Arells/Build-Notes.md

 yarn hardhat run test/mass_cbbtc_swap_test.js --network base yarn hardhat test --network base
 ** Remove P/K & P/K Test from e en vee (check decoding process for each individual account to prevent external P/K decoding)**
 ** Only change VatopGroup information if transactions are successful, keep trying transaction until successful, if transaction reverts, try transaction again...
 AFTER LAUNCH: Remove later Console.logs in USDC/CBBTC supplication.js and condense to make faster and more efficient.
-Add later check to check liquidity with cbbtc/usdc wallet and if there's enough liquidity for a supplication...
+Add later check to check liquidity with cbbtc/usdc wallet and if there's enough liquidity for a supplication (f not, supplications will only transfer small amounts)...
 And add later a function to compare total amount in USDC & CBBTC with Vatop Groups and if it doesn't match, then delete correspondingly (in case anyone transacts with their wallet-address outside HPM-MASS) **

 ### After Test